Can Tricare Cover Therapy? Your Counseling Options For Mental Health

 • Wisconsin

-If you live in one of those states, you may want to stay tuned for further announcements from TRICARE.
+If you live in one of these states, you may want to stay tuned for further announcements from TRICARE.
 The change hasn’t yet taken effect — your healthcare coverage will generally remain unchanged through 2023.
 Beginning in 2024, though, you may be under TRICARE West rather than TRICARE East.
 You may benefit from speaking with your service provider or representative to clarify your specific personal health needs and how TRICARE can support them.

 Is online counseling effective?

-Though we’ve outlined some of the possible benefits of online counseling above, you may still be skeptical.
+Though we’ve outlined some of the possible benefits of online therapy above, you may still be skeptical.
 That can be understandable, and some people may always feel more comfortable consulting with their healthcare providers in person.

 However, we do want to note that current research suggests that online therapy offers comparable results when compared to face-to-face therapeutic intervention.
 A comprehensive review of the scientific literature published in Cureus concluded that internet therapy was deemed effective for a wide range of mental health conditions.
 Among the diagnoses studied were generalized anxiety disorder, depression, post-traumatic stress disorder, and chronic pain.